 • Consult with immigration and tax professionals for personalized advice based on your specific circumstances.

-• Embrace the diverse opportunities Indonesia offers for personal growth, cultural immersion, and a fulfilling retirement beyond just work.
+• Embrace the diverse opportunities to retire in Indonesia, offering personal growth, cultural immersion, and a fulfilling retirement beyond just work.

 How much income do I need to qualify for a Retirement Visa?